dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/overview/index.md

 # Desktop Guide - Windows Forms

-The Desktop Guide documentation for .NET 5 (and .NET Core) and later versions is under construction and hasn't been published yet.

 Welcome to the Desktop Guide for Windows Forms, a UI framework that creates rich desktop client apps for Windows.
 The Windows Forms development platform supports a broad set of app development features, including controls, graphics, data binding, and user input.
 Windows Forms features a drag-and-drop visual designer in Visual Studio to easily create Windows Forms apps.

 [!INCLUDE [desktop guide under construction](../../includes/desktop-guide-preview-note.md)]